 Key Steps in Dividend Distribution:

-Unlocking the Tax Benefits of Cyprus Dividends One of Cyprus's most compelling attractions for investors and businesses is its highly favorable tax treatment of dividends.
-The taxation of dividends primarily depends on the tax residency and domicile status of the shareholder receiving them.
+Unlocking the Tax Benefits of Cyprus Dividends One of Cyprus's most compelling attractions for investors and businesses remains its favorable tax treatment of dividends, now even more attractive for local residents following the 2026 reform.
+The taxation of dividends primarily depends on the tax residency and domicile status of the shareholder.

 Shareholder Status